prometheus/test-infra/README.md

 ### Trigger tests via a Github comment.
 ---

-A Prometheus maintainer can comment as follows to benchmark a PR:
+Starting a prombench test:
 - `/benchmark` (benchmark PR with the master branch.)
 - `/benchmark master`
 - `/benchmark 2.4.0` (Any release version can be added here.
 Don't prepend `v` to the release version here.
 The benchmark plugin in Prow will prepend it.)

+Restarting a prombench test:
+- To restart a test, comment `/benchmark` again on the PR.
+If the hash of the last commit is changed, the test will be restarted.

+Stopping a prombench test:
-To cancel benchmarking, a mantainer should comment `/benchmark cancel`.
+- To cancel benchmarking, a mantainer should comment `/benchmark cancel`.

 ## Buliding from source
 To build Prombench and related tools from source you need to have a working Go environment with version 1.12 or greater installed.
 Prombench uses promu for building the binaries.